dhruval-01/IS7024/README.md

 # Introduction
 Next works here...

-Are you job seeker?
+Are you a job seeker?
 Do you know which are the most booming jobs in the Cincinnati public sector?
-Do you know what profiles pay the most?
-Our website will help you clear all you questions and help you get the right job...
+Do you know what job profiles pay the most?
+Our website will help you clear all your questions and help you get the right job...

-* Displays Job Opportunities available in the city's public sector
+* Display Job Opportunities available in the city's public sector
-* Gives an insight on the salaries paid for different job roles
+* Give insights into the salaries paid for different job roles
 * Helps you find a job in your preferred job location
 * Shows you the recent hiring trends for the role you are seeking
 * Job Type (Full Time or Part Time)